-Unlike phase 1 and phase 2 safety protocols, the reopening proclamation does not require temperature checks before people come to campus.
+Unlike the original phase 1 and phase 2 safety protocols, the higher education proclamation does not require temperature checks before people come to campus.
 The proclamation does, however, require colleges to have their students, faculty and staff self-certify that they have not experienced COVID-19 symptoms since their last campus visit.
 Many colleges are choosing to enforce temperature-checks either at home or on campus.